jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 modified: 2020-04-13
 ---

-## A Brick or a Sandpile: Histograms vs. KDEs Explained
+# Histograms vs. KDEs Explained

+## Histograms and Kernel Density Estimators explained with bricks and sandpiles

 In this blog post, we are going to explore the basic properties of histograms and kernel density estimators (KDEs) and show how they can be used to draw